LDMX-Software/docker/docs/ubuntu-packages.md

 fonts-freefont-ttf | Yes | Fonts for plots g++-7 | Yes | Compiler with C++17 support
 gcc-7 | Yes | Compiler with C++17 support
-git | No | **Old** Downloading dependency sources libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libcfitsio-dev | No | Reading and writing in [FITS](https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html) data format libfcgi-dev | No | Open extension of CGI for internet applications libfftw3-dev | Yes | Computing discrete fourier transform
+gdb | No | Supporting debugging LDMX-sw programs within the container git | No | **Old** Downloading dependency sources libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libasan4-dbg | No | Runtime components for the compiler based instrumentation tools that come with GCC libcfitsio-dev | No | Reading and writing in [FITS](https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html) data format libfcgi-dev | No | Open extension of CGI for internet applications libfftw3-dev | Yes | Computing discrete fourier transform